mcp server build sprint: production MCP server with auth in one week

-package: mcp server build sprint · client: apprentice — reducibl internal product · industry: education / consumer AI · timeline: 1 week
+package: mcp server build sprint · client: an AI-powered learning app exposing tools through MCP (reference available on request) · industry: education / consumer AI · timeline: 1 week

 the situation